 Recently, there has been a spate of aviation fanatics with a need for speed who have paid to experience a flight in a fighter jet.
 In fact, any civilian can pay to fly with military pilots in their planes for a birthday treat or just for the hell of it.

 If you can afford it, the ultimate trip is a flight in a MIG-29 to the edge of space where you do “Insane Aerobatics and Flight to the Stratosphere.”
 The only supersonic jet flight experience worldwide costs from 12,500 Euros, although there are cheaper alternatives on less exciting military planes.
-This exciting trip also comes in a lot cheaper than Branson’s Virgin Galactic trip to the edge of space.

 It didn’t end well for one 64-year-old man who treated himself to a ride as a passenger in a French Rafale fighter jet last month.
 His ejection seat triggered by accident on this Rafale B fighter jet, which took off from Saint-Dizier airbase in late March.
 The man shot through the roof of the jet before descending back to the ground via parachute and was quickly taken to a local hospital.